 Playing the decider match, FPX trounced Japan’s Northeption and moved on to the playoffs.
 Their rival would be Fnatic, who defeated them in the EMEA Challengers Final.
 Fnatic once again outpowered FPX, winning Icebox 13-10 and Haven 13-4.
 Note that SUYGETSU still couldn’t join the team before this match.
 Now, he really had to be a hero to save his team from the lower bracket.

 If you missed Masters Copenhagen, you should definitely check out the following VALORANT competitions, especially Champions Istanbul.
-You can find live streams for the best esports events on Luckbox.
-Sign up now to claim your 100% bonus before keeping track of these events and placing your bets on your favourites.
+You can find live streams for the best esports events on Luckbox. to claim your 100% bonus before keeping track of these events and placing your bets on your favourites.

 After SUYGETSU joined the team, FPX’s performance skyrocketed.
 First, they took down Guild Esports in the lower bracket.
 Guild finished their group first before getting defeated by Paper Rex, but that didn’t mean anything for FPX.
 Aside from a map they want to forget (13-3 Breeze), they outclassed Guild and moved on to the next round.